Z80-Retro/2063-Z80/README.md

 ## Where to get Boards & Software

 * You can order boards from any prototype PCB vendor.
-For example, you can order boards from JLCPCB by uploading the gerber files found in the releases of this and the flash programmer projects as shown in this [Z80 Retro! - How To Order PC Boards](https://youtu.be/AUg_sbPnzn0) video on YouTube.
+For example, I show how you can order these boards from [JLCPCB](https://jlcpcb.com/) or [OSHPark](https://oshpark.com/) by uploading the gerber files found in the releases of this and the flash programmer projects as shown in this [Z80 Retro! - How To Order PC Boards](https://youtu.be/AUg_sbPnzn0) video on YouTube.
   - Gerber files for the CPU board: [2063-Z80-v3](https://github.com/johnwinans/2063-Z80/releases/download/v3/2063-Z80-gerbers.zip)
   - Gerber files for the FLASH programmer: [2065-Z80-programmer-v2](https://github.com/johnwinans/2065-Z80-programmer/releases/download/v2.0/2065-Z80-programmer-gerbers.zip) (This is used with a Raspberry PI to program the FLASH chip on the CPU board.)

 * Software for this project can be found in my [2063-Z80-cpm](https://github.com/johnwinans/2063-Z80-cpm) repo.

-* Note that a [companion board](https://github.com/johnwinans/2065-Z80-programmer) has been designed to program the FLASH chip in the event that you don't already own such programmer.
-The companion bare PCB should cost about $2 more if it is ordered at the same time as this board from JLCPCB or other similar proto-board shops.
+* Note that the [FLASH programmer](https://github.com/johnwinans/2065-Z80-programmer) has been designed to work with a Raspberry PI in the event that you don't already own such programmer.
+This companion programmer PCB should cost about $2 more when it is ordered at the same time as the CPU board from JLCPCB or other similar proto-board shops as shown in the [Z80 Retro! - How To Order PC Boards](https://youtu.be/AUg_sbPnzn0) video on YouTube.

 ## Links to Related Material